nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Undo a most recent operation in Duke.
+Undo a most recent operation in Hyddd.

 ```
 Okay, I have helped undo your most recent command!